magicznyleszek/portfolio-v9/_projects/mares-and-delusions.md

 > Lłąądc
 > </pre>

+I remember that one of these has my pubic hair glued on the left side of the drawing (it is a double sided piece of art).

 {% include modules/picture/picture.liquid file="mares-and-delusions/mares-and-delusions-2010-905.jpg" caption="905, 2010" %}
 {% include modules/picture/picture.liquid file="mares-and-delusions/mares-and-delusions-2010-912.jpg" caption="912, 2010" %}
 {% include modules/picture/picture.liquid file="mares-and-delusions/mares-and-delusions-2010-915.jpg" caption="915, 2010" %}